wordswords/dotfiles/README.md

 an updating terminal.
 2. It is recommended that if you want an interactive terminal, use a tmux split.
 This is because the paste functionality doesn't work too great while in VIM9 terminal.
-Also it has problems running some terminal applications while run under VIM9 in tmux.
+Also, it has problems running some terminal applications while run under VIM9 in tmux.

 ## VIM modelines and folds

-Several of my dotfiles, including the main deploy scripts, use modelines to set up some fold markers.
+Several of my dot files, including the main deploy scripts, use modelines to set up some fold markers.
 This allows for much easier organisation and navigation.

 Modelines are enabled by default with the security patch.